tumblr/colossus/README.md

 For general discussion and Q&A, check out the [Google Group](https://groups.google.com/forum/#!forum/colossus-users).

-Colosus takes part in the TechEmpower web framework benchmarks under the [JSON serialization](https://www.techempower.com/benchmarks/#test=json) and [Plaintext](https://www.techempower.com/benchmarks/#test=plaintext) tests.
+Colossus takes part in the TechEmpower web framework benchmarks under the [JSON serialization](https://www.techempower.com/benchmarks/#test=json) and [Plaintext](https://www.techempower.com/benchmarks/#test=plaintext) tests.

 Here's an overview of what you can find in this repo